bioinf-mcb/Metagenomic-DeepFRI/docs/source/index.rst

 Do you have **thousands of protein sequences** with **unknown structures**, but still want to know their molecular function, biological process, cellular component and enzyme commission **predicted by DeepFRI?**
 Metagenomic-DeepFRI is a deep learning-based software for functional annotation of metagenomes.
 It combines both protein sequence and structure information for function prediction.
-It is a joint project of the `Center for Computational Biology, Flatiron Institute, New York, USA <https://www.simonsfoundation.org/flatiron/center-for-computational-biology/>`_ and Structural and Functional Genomics Lab, Małopolska Center of Biotechnology, Krakow, Poland.
+It is a joint project of the `Systems Biology Research Group, Center for Computational Biology, Flatiron Institute, New York, USA <https://www.simonsfoundation.org/flatiron/center-for-computational-biology/>`_ and `Structural and Functional Genomics Lab, Małopolska Center of Biotechnology UJ, Krakow, Poland <https://www.tomaszlab.org>`_.

 Hey, want to contribute to the project and become a co-author?